TokyoDisco/LosTresDelRioPrototype/README.md

 Very basic main menu with transtion to main gameplay level Option to mute sound

+HOW TO RUN IT?
+You need Unity in version 5.0+ and open this as project

+Where is the code?
+All scripts used in-game are in /LosTresDelRio/Assets/Scripts/

 Credits to all authors of assets i used in this project For textures I used this website : http://www.textures.com/ For sound effects : http://www.freesound.org/